DonnaYoung.org rss feed Members DY Newsletter

 Lesson 2: Drawing from Graphics - Lessons

 If you have read Drawing With Children, Lesson 2, Overview then you have an idea of what you are teaching from this chapter.
-Below, I will outline potential lessons.
+On this page, I will describe the different parts of chapter 2 (the lesson segments A-F) and I will include several lesson plan schedules.
 You need the book to do the lessons.
 This article is not a substitute for the book; my purpose is to help you organize your lessons for this book.

 Handouts for Lesson 2